SciML/Surrogates.jl/docs/src/BraninFunction.md

 # Branin Function

-The Branin Function is commonly used as a test function for metamodelling in computer experiments, especially in the context of optimization.
+The Branin function is commonly used as a test function for metamodelling in computer experiments, especially in the context of optimization.

 The expression of the Branin Function is given as:
 ``f(x) = (x_2 - \frac{5.1}{4\pi^2}x_1^{2} + \frac{5}{\pi}x_1 - 6)^2 + 10(1-\frac{1}{8\pi})\cos(x_1) + 10``

 where ``x = (x_1, x_2)`` with ``-5\leq x_1 \leq 10, 0 \leq x_2 \leq 15``

-First of all we will import these two packages `Surrogates` and `Plots`.
+First of all, we will import these two packages: `Surrogates` and `Plots`.

 ```@example BraninFunction
 using Surrogates